department-of-veterans-affairs/vets-website/content/pages/disability/index.md

   </div>

   <div class="link">
-    <a href="https://www.vets.gov/burials-and-memorials/survivor-and-dependent-benefits/compensation/"><b>Compensation Benefits for Surviving Spouse and Dependents (VA DIC)</b></a>
+    <a href="https://www.vets.gov/burials-and-memorials/survivor-and-dependent-benefits/compensation/"><b>Compensation Benefits for a Surviving Spouse and Dependents (VA DIC)</b></a>
-    <p>Learn about getting VA disability benefits for a surviving spouse, dependent child, or parent.</p>
+    <p>Learn about getting VA disability benefits as a surviving spouse, dependent child, or parent.</p>
   </div>

 </section>